-There aren’t that many caves in Buchan that you can walk into and out of, usually due to the fact they have vertical sections that cannot be ‘free climbed’ (IE Climbed with no aid).
-A vertical section of cave that can’t be safely climbed is called a pitch.
-Once you’ve done the 3 or 4 main caves that don’t have any pitches, you will have to graduate to the next level up, and use a ladder to ascend and descend the pitch in the cave.
+There aren’t that many caves in Buchan that you can walk into and out of, with no gear needed.
+Many of the caves, especially on the Potholes Reserve, have vertical sections that cannot be ‘free climbed’ (IE Climbed with no aid).
+A vertical section of cave is called a pitch.
+Once you’ve done the half a dozen or so caves that don’t have any pitches, you will have to graduate to the next level up, and use a ladder to ascend and descend the pitch in the cave.

 Ladders – it’s all about technique

-In Buchan specifically there are another half a dozen or so caves that have an ‘entrance pitch’.
+In Buchan specifically there are another half a dozen or so frequently used caves that have an ‘entrance pitch’.
 IE The start of the cave is straight down and cannot be free climbed.
+The caves I’m referring to include Honeycomb, Oolite, Baby Berger and Slocombe’s which are amongst some of the most frequently explored caves in the area.
 Once you are down the ladder to the bottom of the pitch the cave can then be explored horizontally.
 Some of these caves have further pitches further in, and some don’t.

 Caving ladders are quite unique.
 They are made of metal and are flexible, so they can be coiled up when not in use to fit in a pack and transported.
 The advantage of being metallic is that they are tough and unlike rope which can be worn away or even severed, they are bomb proof in any situation.

 Sounds good?
 There is a hitch.
 Because they are not solid, it means they have the tendency to flail around if your technique is not good.
 The usual outcome is that the ladder swings out below you and you end up hanging on with just your arms.
 In that situation your arms will tire very quickly and you risk losing your grip.